2025 Catatumbo clashes: January

 On 30 January 2025, the Colombian military seized weapons of the Venezuelan Armed Forces during an operation against the FARC.
 As of 30 January, the National Army haf destroyed more than 2,645 ELN explosive devices.

 On 31 January, 16 peace signatories had been killed by the fighting and clashes.

 February

 On 1 February, the National Army of Colombia announced its most wanted list of individuals involved in the conflict, offering a $500 million pesos reward for information leading to the capture of the alleged ELN members Robinson Navarro Flores (alias Alfred), Oscar Emiro Perez Alvarez (alias Arbey), and Leonel Salazar Roa (alias Gonzalo Satellite).

-The announcement, coming in the fromer of a poster, also offered a $100 million pesos reward for information leading to the capture of those described as "planning and executing criminal activities in the region":
+The announcement, coming in the form of a poster, also offered a $100 million pesos reward for information leading to the capture of those described as "planning and executing criminal activities in the region":